-Summarizing, what we learn from~\cite{Wang-Zhang-IT22} is that the bound~\eqref{eq:I-LB2} is better than the bound~\eqref{eq:I-LB} since both bounds use the form~\eqref{eq:I-LB-q3} or~\eqref{eq:I-LB-q4}.
-On the other hand, the RHS of~\eqref{eq:I-LB2} has a more complicated form due to the outer expectation and conditional variance, and this makes optimizing $X$ challenging when there is CSIR and CSIT.
-Also, if $p(y|x)$ is known then it seems sensible to numerically compute $p(y)$ and the mutual information directly, e.g., via Monte Carlo or numerical integration.
+\begin{remark} The RHS of~\eqref{eq:I-LB2} has a more complicated form than the RHS of~\eqref{eq:I-LB} due to the outer expectation and conditional variance, and this makes optimizing $X$ challenging when there is CSIR and CSIT.
+Also, if $p(y|x)$ is known, then it seems sensible to numerically compute $p(y)$ and $I(X;Y)$ directly, e.g., via Monte Carlo or numerical integration. \end{remark}